neumino/neumino.github.io/movies.md

-### West Side Story
+### A California Christmas: City Lights
-*Released on 2021-12-08, vote average 7.6*
+*Released on 2021-12-16, vote average 6.7*

-Two youngsters from rival New York City gangs fall in love, but tensions between their respective friends build toward tragedy.
+Follows Callie and Joseph one year after they fell in love, now running a dairy farm and winery, but their romance is threatened when business and family obligations call Joseph back to the city.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/snf7Pdn3Giw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/agh1Mm281Tw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>